1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 ---

-### 2.1.2 Addressing within the LPB ###
+### 2.1.2 Addressing within the LPB
 The addressing within the LPB is different than the one within the BSB.
 Basically there are two 'addresses': an address of a segment and an address of a unit.
 Both have different meanings.
 Because the topic LPB is pretty complex, please search for further informations by yourself.
 Especially the documents about the LPB of "Siemens Building Technologies - Landis & Staefa Division" should be regarded as they are the main sources for these informations.

+*Note:*
+*The predefined address of the BSB-LPB-LAN adapter is segment address 4 with unit address 3.*

 ---

-## 2.2 PPS ##
+## 2.2 PPS

-Right now, the PPS will just be mentioned really short here, because it's only available at very old controllers and therefore not relevant for most of the users.
+Right now, the PPS will just be mentioned really short here, because it's only available at *old* controllers and therefore not relevant for most of the users.
 As already said, PPS is not a real bus.
 It's more a point to point communication protocoll for the usage of connecting a room unit to a cotroller for example.
 So if you have an old heating system like a Broetje WGB 2N.x and you have (or can connect) a room unit like a QAA50 or QAA70, then you are using PPS.
 The adapter has to be connected the same way the room unit would have to be.
 In most cases the two pins of the connectors at the controller are labeled as "A6" and "M".
 In that case, you have to connect "A6" to "CL+"  and "M" to "CL-" of the adapter.

 The functionality of this 'bus' is very limited, so you probably only have a dozen of parameters available.
 In the Webinterface of BSB-LAN you only have access to the category "PPS-Bus" (category 30).